linz/topo-imagery/README.md

 ## Container package

-Publishing a container to the GitHub Package registry (`ghcr`) is handled automatically by GitHub Actions in this repo.
+GitHub Actions automatically handles publishing a container to the GitHub Package Registry (`ghcr`) and AWS Elastic Container Registry (ECR).

 A new container is published everytime a change is [merged to the `master` branch](https://github.com/linz/topo-imagery/blob/master/.github/workflows/containers.yml).
 This container will be tagged with the following: